cs50nestm/cs50labs/terminal/README.md

 ## What is the Terminal?

-On the bottom of your window on the right is a "Terminal panel", which is a text-based or "command-line" interface to your workspace.
+On the bottom of your window on the right is a **terminal** panel, which is a text-based or **command-line** interface to your workspace.
 The command line is very useful in programming because it allows you to explore your workspace's files and directories, compile code, run programs and even install software.

 {% next %}